kiwigi/snakeList/README.md

 # snakeList discord bot

-snake list UNDER CONSTRUCTION ---- database not yet implemented.
+snake list UNDER CONSTRUCTION ---- database not yet complete.
+Many features are missing, but the bot runds and does basic things.